ChrisVeigl/AngelinaReader/data_i18n/ReadMe_i18l.txt

 https://phrase.com/blog/posts/python-localization/

 Currently, only DE and EN are supported, but more languages could be added easily.
-In order to modify or update text messages / speech output messages, first install babel:
+In order translate the german text messages / speech output messages in the python source file, open a commandline window and install babel and googletrans:

 pip install babel

-then, create the messages.pot file using following command in the AngelinaReader root folder:

-pybabel extract -o data_i18n/messages.pot run_local_camInteractive.py --no-wrap

-then, create the language-specific .po-files:

-pybabel init -l de -i data_i18n/messages.pot -d data_i18n/ --no-wrap pybabel init -l en -i data_i18n/messages.pot -d data_i18n/ --no-wrap

-these .po-files can now be translated using the script translateMessages.py
+pip install googletrans==3.1.0a0

+then, enter the subfolder ./data_i18n and run the translation script:

 cd data_i18n
 python translateMessages.py

-This translates the messages from german to english automatically via googletranslate (internet connection is needed)
+This extracts the german messages from source file, translates them to english using googletrans (internet connection is needed) and creates the .po files

-Where necessary, manually correct the translations in the file data_i18n/en/LC_MESSAGES/messages.po
+Where necessary, manually correct the englsh translations in the file data_i18n/en/LC_MESSAGES/messages.po

-Finally, run:

-cd ..
+and finally, run (also in subfolder ./data_i18n):

-pybabel compile -d data_i18n/
+pybabel compile -d .

-this creates the .mo files from the .po files (the .mo files are used by the gettext tool to retrieve the correctly localised message texts during runtime)
+this creates the .mo files from the .po files (which are used by the gettext tool to retrieve the correctly localised message texts during runtime)